Ging (film)

-Ging is a film produced in the Philippines and released in 1964.
+Ging is a 1964 Philippine family drama film, starring Vilma Santos in the title role.
 The film is in the Filipino and Tagalog languages.

-The title of the movie is a feminine name.

-The film is a family drama and was released by People's Pictures on January 20, 1964.
+The film was released by People's Pictures on January 20, 1964.
 It was directed by Cirio H. Santiago and Teodorico C Santos.
-The film is based on a comic by Mars Ravelo and Elpidio Torres in the Liwayway Magazine.
+It is based on a comic by Mars Ravelo and Elpidio Torres in the Liwayway Magazine.